cruzzed/django-azure-sql-backend/README.rst

     DATABASE_CONNECTION_POOLING = False

-Here is an example of the database settings using AAD access token authorization:
+Here is an example of the database settings using AAD access token authentication:

 ::